bjerkio/how/pull-request-etiquette.md

 ## When not to make a pull request

+### Solo stuff

 We usually prefer collaboration and having a high bus factor.
-However, we cannot achieve full horizontal distribution of all knowledge and skills in every context.
+However, we cannot afford full horizontal distribution of all knowledge and skills in every context.

 Since a reviewer should only approve pull requests they fully understand, we will therefore sometimes have to forego code review.

+### Quick little things

-Additionally, if a change is time sensitive, very simple and/or small in scope, the value add of a review cycle is often not worth causing delays, interrupting flow state (for two developers), and adding cost.
+If a change is time sensitive, very simple and/or small in scope, the value add of a review cycle is often not worth causing delays, interrupting flow state (for two developers), and adding cost.

-We can end up spending less time creating value if we spend too much time scoping up PRs, meticulously describing them and having them reviewed.
+We can also end up spending less time creating value if we spend too much time scoping up PRs, meticulously describing them and having them reviewed.

+### Flow state

+One programmer in flow state can achieve a lot in a short time

-### Alternatives to pull requests
+## Alternatives to pull requests

 In many cases, an asynchronous back and forth conversation in a pull request will require multiple people to stop what they're doing and switch contexts